-We were therefore travelling on Croatian number plates – this can attract a little attention in more remote areas as it indicates you could be a tourist.
+On one occasion, I was travelling on Croatian number plates – this can attract a little attention in more remote areas as it indicates you could be a tourist.
 The roads are good quality – indeed a little too good quality in that we ended up being pulled over by the Police for speed.
 A lack of English on the part of the officer I think saved us from a fine or any other financial exchange to solve the issue.
-It is important, when hiring a car, to make sure you have the car papers and insurance to cross the border which will incur additional charge at hire office.
+It is important in this part of the world, when hiring a car, to make sure you have the car papers and insurance to cross the border which will incur additional charge at hire office.
 Ours were checked so it is not something you can get away without.

 It is also worth noting that Bosnia has a closed currency so you can only exchange currency in country.
 That said, in tourist areas Euros seemed to do the trick and cards were accepted in larger shops (though not very popular).

-Accommodation: We stayed in Neum at the Hotel Villa Nova (7 Primorska St.).
-To be honest, there weren’t very many options open to us as we were off-season but this is a well-priced, clean tourist hotel with good views of the bay. http://www.booking.com/hotel/ba/aparthotel-villa-nova.html?aid=1222377&no_rooms=1&group_adults=2&room1=A%2CA
+Accommodation: I have stayed in both Neum and Mostar – and would recommend the latter in preference.
+In Neum, we stayed at the Hotel Villa Nova (7 Primorska St.).
+To be honest, there weren’t very many options open to us as we were off-season but this is a well-priced, clean tourist hotel with good views of the bay.

 Further Reading & Listening: